Your Privacy at Mackenzie Health

 Limiting Use, Disclosure, and Retention

-MH shall only use the collected information for the purpose(s) identifies and provided to the individuals.
+MH shall only use the collected information for the purpose(s) identified and provided to the individuals as per section 1.2 Identifying Purposes.

 Accuracy